Tomdein/Alpine-disk-less--instructions/README.md

 # TLDR
 1. Create bootable USB1 with [Alpine Linux ISO](https://alpinelinux.org/downloads/)
-2. Copy the scripts from this repo onto the USB1 drive.
+2. Copy the scripts from this repo onto the USB1 drive
-3. Connect USB1 with the ISO and boot it (so it is /dev/sda).
+3. Connect USB1 with the ISO and boot it (so it is /dev/sda)
-4. Connect the target USB2 for install (so it is /dev/sdb).
+4. Connect the target USB2 for install (so it is /dev/sdb)
-5. Run `prepare_usb2_diskless.sh` script.
+5. Run `prepare_usb2_diskless.sh` script
 6. Disconnect USB1 with ISO
 7. Reboot
 8. Run the `finish_usb2_diskless.sh` form `/media/usb` or `/media/sdaX`